20 Everyday Items You’re Paying For That Are Actually Free

-Companies have mastered the art of making people believe they need to buy what they could easily get for free.
-Bottled water, TV, advice, things that flow freely, yet still rake in billions.
+Companies have mastered the art of making you believe you need to buy what you could easily get at no cost.
 It’s not about quality or necessity.
 It’s just habit, convenience, and clever marketing.

 Let’s break that cycle.
-This is about everyday essentials that don’t need a price tag, yet people keep buying anyway.
-Some will surprise you, some will seem obvious, but all of them prove one thing, you’re probably spending money when you don’t have to.
+This is about things that should be free but aren’t, yet you keep paying for them anyway.
+Some will surprise you, some will seem obvious, but all of them prove one thing: you’re probably spending money on everyday items you could get for free.

 Time to change that.
 Keep reading.